kpassapk/blog/content/posts/literate2.md

 ---

 In the last [post]({{< ref "literate1.md" >}}), we looked at the Rest Client extension for VS Code.
-We tlaked a bit about the benefits to taking a "literate" approach to exploring APIs, where your interactions are recorded in a text file with a simple format which you can share with colleagues and is readable without any special tools.
+We started taking a "literate" approach to exploring APIs, where our interactions are recorded in a text file with a simple format which can be shared with colleagues and is readable without any special tools.
 In this article, we will look at some tools for Emacs that achieve this and more.

 ## Org-mode